 Our comprehensive umbrella review may inform future recommendations on sedentary behavior reduction by highlighting the effectiveness of different types of interventions in different populations and settings.
 The estimated prevalence of sedentary behavior varies across populations.
 Adults and children spend approximately 6.4 and 4.4 h/day, respectively, in a sedentary state.
 Sedentary behavior among older adults and people with overweight/obesity is even higher, with 9.4 and 8 h/day, respectively.
-60,61 There is strong evidence that a sedentary lifestyle is positively associated with allcause mortality and risk for cardiovascular disease, especially for physically inactive people.
-5,62,63 Recent guidelines of the WHO and the United States Department of Health and Human Services recommend reducing sedentary behavior for all age groups, people living with disabilities, and people with chronic conditions.
+There is strong evidence that a sedentary lifestyle is positively associated with allcause mortality and risk for cardiovascular disease, especially for physically inactive people.
+Recent guidelines of the WHO and the United States Department of Health and Human Services recommend reducing sedentary behavior for all age groups, people living with disabilities, and people with chronic conditions.
 More research is necessary to quantify how much sedentary behavior reduction should be recommended.
 A recent systematic review suggested that a sitting time reduction of 30 min/day is likely clinical meaningful.
 The findings of our umbrella review identified effective interventions to achieve such sedentary behavior reduction.
 The results of our metaanalyses could contribute to the development of individual strategies for specific populations and settings.

-Our umbrella review identified several research gaps, including a paucity of studies in older adults, teenagers, preschoolers, and tod-dlers as well as in settings such as transportation, day-care facilities, and preschools that should be addressed in future research.
-Furthermore, we could not find any primary study that analyzed the effect of physical environment interventions in older adults and people with chronic diseases.
+Our umbrella review identified several research gaps, including a paucity of studies in older adults, teenagers, preschoolers, and toddlers as well as in settings such as transportation, day-care facilities, and preschools that should be addressed in future research.
+Furthermore, we could not find any primary study that analyzed the effect of physical environment interventions in older adults and people with ns) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons chronic diseases.
 Considering our findings and the results of other systematic reviews that suggest that physical environment interventions are very effective in reducing sedentary behavior, we recommend conducting primary studies that investigate physical environment interventions targeting older adults and people with chronic diseases.